tempertemper/www.tempertemper.net/src/site/posts/2015-05-04--the-benefits-of-co-working.md

 - My contract/agreement templates are not only much more thorough than they once were, but are very easy to read.
 This means they're also quicker and easier to write!
 - Written design and development processes mean I spend less time thinking about what needs to be done and more time doing it!
-- There are solid contingency plans in place, if I'm ever unable to continue work on a project (this has never happened and—fingers crossed—will never happen, but it's reassuring for me and my clients to have these things in place).
+- There are solid contingency plans in place, if I'm ever unable to continue work on a project (this has never happened and---fingers crossed---will never happen, but it's reassuring for me and my clients to have these things in place).
 - My branding is now a lot simpler and clearer, and my website has been redesigned to focus on the most important things to my clients and potential clients (I do that for clients all the time, but somehow never found time to do it for my own business!)

 Have you tried co-working?
 [Follow me on Twitter](https://twitter.com/tempertemper) and let me know how it has worked for you!